-We will keep you posted here at DFB as soon as we hear more about the parks reopening.
 We are always staying updated with the latest construction and refurbishment closures, but you can always check the Disney calendars to see if there will be any closures during your planned visit.

 With so many things in flux, we understand why planning a Disney trip may be the last thing on peoples’ minds right now.
 But if you are still pursuing the idea of a Disney trip, we think now is the perfect time to be getting your ideas together!